 So either FB developers messed things up with bad codes by themselves (without any blame to MVC), or it’s just a

-publicity stunt to make flux popular.
+to make flux popular.
 Or there is a third angle too, which is, may be the facebook application needs its model that way.
 If we see the flux architecture, the

-store in something which just provides data.
+in something which just provides data.
 Not in any structured format or to any specific view.
 It just can provide data to multiple different views and may hold the combined model of multiple views.

 So if we consider the third angle mentioned above as the reason, then flux really solved the purpose of facebook’s complex requirement.

 Is Flux a bluff then?

 Not really.
 MVC has problem talking to parallel elements.
 MVC is like a tree structure if we consider view as a leaf, controller a parent node of that which also has another parent controller and so on, it is really hard to communicate between two siblings until and unless you involve the common parent in the communication.
 Introducing parent requires to write more code in the code base.

 So if in an application (may be component based applications works like that) communicating to parallel elements is necessary, event driven architecture is more suitable.